fuzzylogicxx/fuzzylogic/posts/buttons-versus-links-differences-and-tips.md

 ---
 Some of the web’s design and development practices have led to buttons and links becoming bundled together, confused and misunderstood.
 Practitioners are perhaps guilty of seeing the surface-level commonality between buttons and links that “you click the thing, then something happens” and mistakenly thinking that they are interchangeable.
 However this is wrong; harmful for effective web development; and most importantly causes our users problems.
 In this post I’ll address how buttons and links work, the differences between them, and when to use each.

+## Problematic patterns

 Designers often like to apply the appearance of a button to a link.
+For some calls to action this can make sense, however it is overused and can uncertainty in developers implementing designs.

-Developers have historically used [faux links](https://www.htmhell.dev/8-anchor-tag-used-as-button/) (`<a href="#">`) or worse, a DIY clickable `div` masquerading as a button, as a trigger for JavaScript-powered functionality where they should use native buttons.
+Developers have historically used [faux links](https://www.htmhell.dev/8-anchor-tag-used-as-button/) (`<a href="#">`) or worse, a DIY clickable `div` masquerading as a button, as a trigger for JavaScript-powered functionality where they should instead use native buttons.

 I think those patterns in combination have given rise to a collective confusion over buttons and links.
 We need to get back to basics and talk about foundational HTML.

+## Buttons and anchors in HTML

 There are two HTML elements of interest here.